ExLeonem/exp-cli/README.md

 4. Adding the place where the binary is to the Path

-(*Note* The directory where the binary is needs to be writeable, because the CLI will be persisting entries into a DETS File.)
+**Note:** The directory where the binary is needs to be writeable, because the CLI will be persisting entries into a DETS File.

 <!-- If [available in Hex](https://hex.pm/docs/publish), the package can be installed
 by adding `pow` to your list of dependencies in `mix.exs`: